ucla/ucla-wp-components-lib/src/docs/06-usage-guidelines/15-stat-touts.md

 ---
 {{view '@support'}}

-Highlight an important fact, data point, or ranking.
+Highlight an important fact, data point or ranking.
 We have a lot of useful data and information to share with the public, and accomplishments we can tout.
 Use these highly visual callouts to do it.

 ## **Usage**